Clinical Supervision is Not What You Think…..

 There are many different types of therapist and professions who could be enormously helped by having supervision who have never experienced it, and therefore, perhaps have some erroneous ideas about what it is.
 The word ‘supervision’ implies that there is a management element in it; that the supervisor will be telling you what to do in a ‘boss-like’ scenario.
 This is not the case.

 Supervision enables insight into the dynamics of your relationships with your clients (I use the word ‘clients’, though depending on your profession, you may use another word); offers support to you as you support your clients; you can discuss professional matters and legal compliance, and you can receive mentoring on business and practice matters.

-Your supervisor would normally be a more experienced therapist than you, however, you work in equality together, to work towards you being the best therapist for your client.
-It supports you when you are tired, perhaps when a client has drained your energy and you were unaware of this; it enables you to understand the effects of your communication style with clients; it enables insight into the therapist/client relationship, and what of your client’s issues you may have retained afterwards, and so much more.
+Your supervisor would normally be a more experienced therapist than you, however, you work in equality together, to work towards you being the best therapist/professional for your client.
+It supports you when you are tired, perhaps when a client has drained your energy and you were unaware of this; it enables you to understand the effects of your communication style; it enables insight into the dynamics of the therapist/client relationship, and what of your client’s issues you may have retained afterwards, and so much more.

 It is actually difficult to describe the feelings of greater confidence, understanding and competence gained from such a valuable learning experience until you have experienced it yourself.
 Just having a confidential space to discuss your feelings about your work is so supportive.

-So, supervision can be supportive to many types of therapist – anyone who is in relationship with their client: hypnotherapy, NLP, homeopathy, healing, Reiki, and others, as well as the normally accepted counselling and psychotherapy.
+So, supervision can be supportive to many types of therapist and many professions – anyone who is in relationship with their client: hypnotherapy, NLP, homeopathy, healing, Reiki, and others, as well as the normally accepted counselling and psychotherapy.
 For other professionals it helps you ‘download’ anything you may be carrying from the work you do, learn how to manage your boundaries and ethics, and help you stay on track psychologically and emotionally.

 Here is a definition of supervision from ‘Practical Supervision’ by Henderson, Holloway & Millar: